FrostDigital/play-template/README.md

 Developer
 ---------

 Do you use Eclipse or IntelliJ?
-Then follow this (TODO: Add link to play framework doc) guide.
+Then follow [this guide](http://www.playframework.org/documentation/1.2.3/ide).